 Noain City Hall, designed by Zon-e Arquitectos was designed from the ground up to accentuate its state of the art passive and active energy saving systems.
 The futuristic building has a double skinned façade encased with a metal exoskeleton, with bright foliage sprouting through.
 The innovative building looks more like a nature reserve than a stuffy governmental building - we hope that other cities take note!

 Since energy conservation is the theme and focus of the building, almost every aspect of the design reflects this.
-The first step that Zon-e took to conserve energy was to maximize the usage of natural light, cutting down on electricity costs.
-The plan of the building is a series of layers, which let light flow freely from space to space.
+The first step that Zon-e took to conserve energy, is by maximizing the usage of natural light, cutting down on electricity costs.
+To do so, the plan of the building is a series of layers, which let light flow freely from space to space.

-Additionally, the entre façade, aside from the windows, forms a translucent skin, which glows at night and lets filtered light in during the day.
-The exoskeleton encases the translucent skin, and acts as a sun shade to reduce solar impact.
-The grid comes alive with varying colors of foliage that weave in and out and will eventually overtake the façade.
+Additionally, the entre façade, aside from the windows, are a translucent skin, which glow at night, and let filtered light in during the day.
+The exoskeleton encases the translucent skin, made from steel bars, it acts as a sun shade and reduces solar impact.
+The grid comes alive with varying colors of foliage, that weave in and out and will eventually overtake the façade.

 The active systems are just as impressive.
-Geothermal energy is the main power source for the City Hall, exchanging heat with the ground and water.
-Heat and cold inside of the building is maintained with a radiant floor and the help of a small boiler system on the roof that is only used sporadically.
-Ventilation occurs via the double skin, as well as the skylight which acts as a solar chimney.
+Geothermic energy is the main power source for the City Hall, exchanging heat with the ground and water.
+Heat and cold inside of the building is maintained with a radiant floor, with the help of a small boiler system on the roof that is only used sporadically.
+Ventilation is maintained with help from the double skin, as well as the skylight which acts as a solar chimney.

 All of the systems are maintained with a highly sophisticated computer system, that invisibly runs the systems to perfection.
 Working all together, the building has been rated to have a 60% energy saving rating.